We all have a role to play in protecting our waterways!

 Keep garden materials away from wind and rain.

 • Sweep or blow leaves and dirt from driveways and curbs back onto garden beds or place into a bin

 • Use a catcher when you mow

-• Cover piles of dirt or mulch which could blow or wash away.
+• Cover piles of dirt or mulch that could blow or wash away

 2. Leave only paw prints